Prosecutors in Gracey fraud case pursue money used to rent Beverly Hills mansion

 Investors who lost more than $6 million in an alleged stock fraud could see a small part of that money returned.

-A United States Magistrate in Seattle approved a warrant Friday for the seizure of more than $600,000 from a bank account linked to Keenan Alexander Gracey, the former Newcastle resident accused of an elaborate scam involving phony stocks, rented mansions, and the made-up lifestyle of a billionaire British heir.
+A United States Magistrate in Seattle approved a warrant Friday for the seizure of more than $600,000 from a bank account linked to Keenan Alexander Gracey, the former Newcastle resident accused of an elaborate scam involving phony stocks, rented mansions and the made-up lifestyle of a billionaire British heir.

 Gracey, 27, was arrested four days before Christmas on charges that he had bilked dozens of Washington and California residents out of more than $6 million by posing as a professional athlete and wealthy British financier with inside information on hot new company stocks, according to an indictment returned by a federal grand jury Jan.
 3.

-Federal investigators say that starting in June of 2016, Gracey persuaded dozens of investors to pay large sums for non-existent shares.
-According to the indictment, Gracey continued to peddle the phony shares even after federal securities officials issued a cease and desist order last spring — and was still trying to defraud investors just weeks before his arrest.
+Federal investigators say that starting in June of 2016, Gracey persuaded dozens of investors to pay large sums for nonexistent shares.
+According to the indictment, Gracey continued to peddle the phony shares even after federal securities officials issued a cease-and-desist order last spring — and was still trying to defraud investors just weeks before his arrest.
 He is scheduled to stand trial in Seattle on October 7.

-Though Gracey is suspected of spending much of the money to maintain the illusion of a successful businessman by renting mansions and sports cars, investigators say they believe some of the funds–$603,840–remain unspent and ultimately could be forfeited and returned to Gracey’s several dozen alleged victims.
+Though Gracey is suspected of spending much of the money to maintain the illusion of a successful businessman by renting mansions and sports cars, investigators say they believe some of the funds–$603,840 — remain unspent and ultimately could be forfeited and returned to Gracey’s several dozen alleged victims.

 “The United States Attorney’s Office makes every effort that it can to see that monies are returned to victims who’ve been defrauded,” said Seth Wilkinson, Assistant United States Attorney in Seattle, who is overseeing the case and filed the warrant.